risinek/esp32-wifi-penetration-tool/README.md

 ### Webserver
 Webserver component provides web UI to configure attacks.
 It expects that AP is started and no additional security features like SSL encryption are enabled.

+## License
+Even though this project is licensed under MIT license (see [LICENSE](LICENSE) file for details), don't be shy or greedy and share your work.